FlowAgentHouse/PLsubmission/README.md

 ### AI & Autonomous Infrastructure

-This project directly addresses the challenge of grounding AI in verifiable systems.
+This project directly addresses the challenge of grounding AI in verifiable systems with modern agent architecture.

 -   **Grounding Intelligence in On-Chain Data**: The agent's intelligence is not confined to its pre-trained knowledge.
 It actively queries the Flow blockchain for real-time, verifiable data (game state, opponent balance, tx count) to inform its strategy and its insults.
 This grounds its behavior in an open, trusted system, preventing the kind of "hallucination" common in closed-system AIs.
+-   **Self-Sustaining Operations**: The agent demonstrates true autonomy by managing its own resources, automatically requesting funds when needed, and operating independently without human intervention.
 -   **Reliable Autonomous Entity**: The agent is designed to be a reliable system.
 It checks its own balance and can self-fund via a faucet.
 The prompt engineering ensures it follows strict rules (like rolling the dice *only when required*), making it a dependable game operator.
+-   **Modern Agent Development**: Built with contemporary agent architecture principles, featuring tool-based interactions, type-safe blockchain operations, and comprehensive error handling.
 -   **Future Potential with EVM++ & Cadence**: This architecture sets the stage for even deeper integration with Flow's unique features.
 Future iterations could explore:
     -   **Account Linking**: Giving the agent control over a dedicated game account that users can easily recover funds from if the agent ever went offline.
     -   **Cadence for Complex Transactions**: Using Cadence to script batched or complex scripted transactions, such as an agent distributing tournament winnings to multiple players in a single, atomic transaction.